Directed by Lee Grant

 I have gotten the opportunity to see quite a few documentaries in the last few years about the trans community and all of these films that I have been privileged to view have been eye-opening, insightful and heartbreaking, but I have to admit that I was completely blown away by What Sex Am I?.
 So much so that even now, days after watching the film several times, I have found that I am still speechless about it, which is why I decided to allow the voices of the film to speak for themselves here.
 They had such amazing things to say and such wise words on how they decided to just be themselves.
 They were brave enough to not only go out into the very dark LGBT world of 1985 and be free, but to also have their freedom forever saved on film.
 In 1985 these LGBT pioneers helped those of us out there who were just like them and they helped those of us out there who wanted to understand who they were and why.
 And now in 2017 these brave pioneers are still reaching through time and showing the world that we are indeed just like everyone else.
 We just want to be loved and accepted, just like everyone else.
 We just want to live happy and fulfilling lives, just like everyone else.
 They did what many couldn’t do back then, just be.
 So even during this very dark time in 1985 to just be us that would grow even darker as AIDS took over our community and almost wiped us out, we had a ray of light in this film of survivors.
 And I just want to thank these survivors now for reaching through time and showing me that it is possible to just be yourself and survive.
 And maybe this is why I am speechless when it comes to this review; these trans pioneers said it all in this film and by saying it all, they have blown me away by their bravery.

-Special thanks to Karmic Release, Ltd. for providing the screener for this film.
+Special Thanks: To Karmic Release, Ltd. for providing the screener for this film.
 They were only the second film company to contact me about reviewing a film for this website, just two years ago, when they sent me the wonderful and quite historical documentary Wallowitch and Ross: This Moment.
-And now I got lots of people contacting me (or at least lots of people to me, since I’m running the whole show that is MOTR) and it is, in part, thanks to them. 🙂 And if you’re wondering what the first film ever sent to me to review here was, a documentary called Limited Partnership that aired on PBS.
+And now I got lots of people contacting me (or at least lots of people to me, since I’m running the whole show that is MOTR) and it is, in part, thanks to them. 🙂 And if you’re wondering what the first film company sent to me to review here, it was a documentary called Limited Partnership that aired on PBS.
 Kind of a lifelong dream of mine to be asked to review a film that was appearing on PBS.
 Yes, I know that I have odd dreams, but these odd dreams are coming true. 😉